hth313/ladybug/doc/reference.rst

 In signed mode, negative numbers are negated to make them positive.
 As negation does the same code as ``NEG``, see ``NEG`` for a discussion on how the smallest negative number behaves.

 In unsigned mode all numbers are considered positive, and negation is never done.
 The overflow flag is always cleared in this case.

-As signed mode uses 2-complement representation, the smallest negative number (for example, hex 80 in word size 8), has no corresponding positive number and the result is the same as the input.
-In this case the overflow flag is set to indicate that the real result cannot be represented.
-In all other cases the overflow flag will be reset.

 .. index:: operations; double precision, double precision